VanilaMao/Simple-Inventory/README.md

 ```

-Thinkings and things needs improvement:
+Thinkings and things need improvement:
   1. the treebeard component is very difficult to customize, tried couple of hours to adjust css,
     but it loooks like an heavy css overwriting is needed. probably an alternative should be introduced
   2. It is incentive to treat 'lookup by' vin as keyword searching and treat loading inventory